iutinvg/buxoff/README.markdown

 and even Internet connection.
 And nobody can see your buxfer account using this app if you happy enough to lose you mobile.

-#More
+# More

 Support page: http://sevencrayons.com/buxoff

 This project is a sort of an academic project now.
 It's my investigation how to write C++ crossplatform code for mobiles.
-So technical details could be a point of your interest:
+So it's my hobby C++ project.
+Some technical details could be a point of your interest:

 * all "business logic" is implemented in C++, UI is implemented on a plaform technology
 * persistent layer is LevelDB https://github.com/google/leveldb